DanielMartensson/MataveControl/README.md

 savepath
 ```

-Importat!
+Important!
 All the .m files need to be inside the folder matavecontrol if you want the update function to work.

 # Update
 Write this inside the terminal.
 Then Matavecontrol is going to download new .m files to matavecontrol from GitHub